 Here is what I did NOT do:

 pack my child’s life with extracurricular activities.
 A funny story: we were very fortunate to attend one of the drama classes for preschool children which my kid truly enjoyed.
-She was singing all the way home songs they learnt there.
+She was singing all the way home songs they learned there.
 However, when I asked her if she would like to go back, she replied in her direct honest style: “ I want to play, mama“..
-Sure, my darling, you are free to do just that..
+Sure, my darling, you are free to do just that.

 Our Montessori Homeschool Daily Schedule: